Search Dental Tribune

 Lastly, considering the rapid advancements in technology and AI, what do you envision as the future of dentistry and oral and maxillofacial radiology?

-Personalized treatment plans based on patient data are becoming more common, allowing for customized strategies and better monitoring of disease progression and treatment responses.
+Personalised treatment plans based on patient data are becoming more common, allowing for customised strategies and better monitoring of disease progression and treatment responses.
 Moving forward, collaboration across disciplines and ongoing education will be crucial for effectively using AI technologies.
-Dental education programs are beginning to include AI topics, and continuing education is promoting innovation and best practices in AI-driven imaging.
+Dental education programmes are beginning to include AI topics, and continuing education is promoting innovation and best practices in AI-driven imaging.

 The AI future also leads to robotic dentistry.
-An autonomous surgical robot could carry out dental treatment tasks more accurately and effectively than a human dentist, and in near future clinically viable dentist robots could be available.
+An autonomous surgical robot could carry out dental treatment tasks more accurately and effectively than a human dentist, and in the near future, clinically viable dental robots may be available.

 By embracing these advancements and staying at the cutting edge of technology, dentists and OMFR practitioners can improve patient care and drive the evolution of their field.